Top 10 Cabbage Companion Plants And 6 You Should Avoid in 2022.

 This fragrant herb serves as a great companion plant for cabbage.

-When planted in proximity with cabbage it helps to repel cabbage moths and other pests.
+When planted in proximity to cabbage it helps to repel cabbage moths and other pests.

 Also, rosemary also provides certain benefits to other plants in the cabbage family.